lexi-compiler/docs/index.md

 ### Compiler Safety

-Programmers stand to benefit from safer compilers.
+Developers stand to benefit from safer compilers.
 By this I mean compilers that catch errors in your code before you roll your program out.

 Obviously type systems are a great way to handle this, and many languages are increasingly getting more decent type systems.